What can employers do with regard to background checks and inquiries in the U.S. under Federal Law?

 Drug screening: Nevada has no state law regulating drug and alcohol testing by private employers.
 However, employers should note that Nevada’s medical marijuana statute provides that employers may need to accommodate the medical use of marijuana outside the workplace, so care should be exercised when denying employment due to a positive drug test for marijuana.
 Covered public employers must comply with alcohol and drug-testing procedures set forth in Nev.
 Rev. Stat. § 284.406 et seq.

 Credit checks: Nevada restricts the use credit reports by employers.
-Generally, employers cannot require, request, suggest, or cause employees or applicants to submit to a credit report as a condition of employment, unless an exception exists.
-In addition, employers may not discipline, discharge, or discriminate against an employee or applicant on the basis of a credit report, or the failure to provide a credit report.
+Generally, employers cannot require, request, suggest, or cause employees or candidates to submit to a credit report as a condition of employment, unless an exception exists.
+In addition, employers may not discipline, discharge, or discriminate against an employee or candidate on the basis of a credit report, or the failure to provide a credit report.
 Exceptions that allow the use of credit reports in the employment context include:

 - when required or authorized by state or federal law;